VHDL/PoC/docs/WhatIsPoC/WhoUsesPoC.rst

 Who uses PoC?
 #############

 PoC has a related Git repository called `PoC-Examples <https://github.com/VLSI-EDA/PoC-Examples>`_ on GitHub.
 This repository hosts a list of example and reference implementations of the PoC-Library.
-Additional to reading an IP cores documention and viewing its characteristic stimulus waveform in a simulation, it can helper to investigate an IP core usage example from that repository.
+Additional to reading an IP cores documentation and viewing its characteristic stimulus waveform in a simulation, it can helper to investigate an IP core usage example from that repository.

+* `plc2 Design GmbH <https://github.com/PLC2>`_ |br|
+  Used in internal products, design services and trainings.

 * `The Q27 Project <https://github.com/preusser/q27>`_ |br|
   27-Queens Puzzle: Massively Parellel Enumeration and Solution Counting